oqolarte/oblong/content/project/bujo.md

 This work bujo incorporates ideas from [Jeff Huang's .txt file as productivity app](https://jeffhuang.com/productivity_text_file/), implemented using a plaintext editor.
-For this I use Notepad, since I use Windows for work.
+And even using Windows machine,
+I manage to install Vim on it, so that's what I'm using when editing this one big text file.

-Not only is it light on resources---currently at ~100 KB storing seven months worth of logged info---it's easily portable, as many operating systems accept plaintext.
+Not only is it light on resources---currently at ~175 KB storing 11 months worth of logged info---it's easily portable, as many operating systems accept plaintext.

 Mine is inventively named as `log.txt`.